tcheukueppoo/maat/docs/maat.md

 ## Mutability Trait

 The mutability of an object can be set at the time of its allocation by using the immutable trait `:im`, this way of making an object immutable is very unusual but can be very useful in certain scenarios.
-Consider the following code:
+Consider the following
+code:

 ```
-our c :im = {
+our c :i = {
     Burkina_Faso => '',
     Niger        => '',
     Mali         => '',
 };
 ```

-This code declares a package variable `c` and assigns to it a map which is set immutable using the `:im` trait, please note that there's really nothing that relates the mutability of `c` to `:im` although `c` .
+This code declares a package variable `c` and assigns to it a map which is set immutable using the `:i` trait, please note that there's really nothing that relates the mutability of `c` to `:im` although `c` .
 If you intend to not modify a complex struture through out the execution of your program then think of using `:im` as it enhances the performance of your program by avoiding unnecessary needed to synchronize operations on that structure when your program is executing in a multi-threaded environment.

-So `:im` simply means that any object assigned to `c` must be set immutable and this is only possible if and only if the object
+So `:im` simply means that any object assigned to `c` must be marked immutable is

+only possible if and only if the object

 # Blocks and Flow Controls

 We separate statements with a generic newline or a semicolon in case we have more than one statement on a single line.

 1. Blocks